harpasteingrims/assignment-final/README.md

 #### **Monitor it!** (To be decided)

-- Add DataDog RUM (Real user monitoring) to the application.
+- Add Datadog RUM (Real user monitoring) to the application.
 - Create a dashboard to monitor the health of the application.

 ---